 On Windows 10, you can create a local user account or Microsoft account that allows you to take advantage of additional benefits, such as settings syncing across devices and seamless integration to various Microsoft cloud services.

-If you use Windows 10, you are likely already utilizing an account connected to a Microsoft account.
-However, if you need to set up another account (in addition to using the Settings app and Command Prompt), you can create a new local user account using PowerShell.
+If you use Windows 10, you’re likely already utilizing an account connected to a Microsoft account.
+However, if you have to set up another account (in addition to using the Settings app and Command Prompt), you can create a new local user account from PowerShell.

 This guide will teach you the steps to create and delete a new local user account using PowerShell on Windows 10.

 Create new local user account from PowerShell

-Use the following steps to create a standard or administrator local account with PowerShell:
+To create a standard or administrator local account with PowerShell, use these steps: